 The list is long but that’s not why I wrote this article.
 The reason I wrote it is because I see more and more women and men attribute all a current partner or ex’s behaviour to him or her being an avoidant.

-It used to be he or she is “an introvert” then it was “commitment phobe” (even when they had been dating for only 2 months or they were fighting too much that no reasonable person would want to commit) and now everyone seems to be jumping on to the “avoidant” wagon.
+It used to be they are “an introvert” then it was “a commitment phobe” (even when they had been dating for only 2 months or they were fighting too much that no reasonable person would want to commit) and now everyone seems to be jumping on to the “avoidant” wagon.

 It’s important that you understand both your attachment style and your partner or ex’s attachment style.
 Too many “you are too needy/suffocating me” , “you don’t care about me”, “you’re selfish/narcissistic”, “I can’t give you what you want”, “we’re not compatible” etc., relationship problems can easily be resolved with an understanding of how the other person attaches and detaches, and what makes them feel safe and secure.